Feral cat: United States

 A survey of rescue and veterinary facilities in the United States revealed that no widely accepted definition of a feral cat exists.
 Many facilities used waiting periods to evaluate whether a cat was feral by observing whether the cat became less afraid and evasive over time.
 Other indicators included the cat's response to touch with an inanimate object, and observation of the cats' social behavior in varying environments such as response to human contact, with a human nearby, or when moved to a quieter environment.

 Australia

-The Australian government categorizes cats who have no interaction with or assistance from humans as feral, and unowned cats who rely on humans as semi-feral or stray.
+The Australian Government categorizes cats who have no interaction with or assistance from humans as feral, and unowned cats who rely on humans as semi-feral or stray.
 However, even these so-called 'managed colonies' often have a devastating impact on wildlife as demonstrated in the decimation of native mammals in adjacent reserves, such as occurred with numbats and woylies in Western Australia.
+Feral cats are ranked as the highest threat to Australia's mammals, and the Australian Government's Threatened Species Strategy identifies tackling feral cats as its top priority for action, with a threat factor more than double that of the next highest threat.
+An introduced predator, feral cats have contributed to the extinction of at least 28 mammal species, wreak havoc on threatened animals and plants on the brink of extinction, kill over 1.5 billion native mammals, birds, reptiles and frogs and 1.1 billion invertebrates in Australia each year, and are a recognised threat to over 200 nationally threatened species.